i5anoff/Qgis2threejs/docs/source/Exporter.rst

 * Web browser path

-   If you want to open web page exported from the exporter with a web browser other than the default browser, enter the web browser path in this input box.
+   If you want to run the exported viewer with a web browser other than the default browser, enter path to the web browser in this input box.
    See `Browser Support <https://github.com/minorua/Qgis2threejs/wiki/Browser-Support>`__ wiki page.